20 Types of Screwdrivers & How They Use | Daily Life Tools

 Spanner Screwdriver

-In addition to nuts and bolts, these screwdrivers can also be used on pipe fittings.
+In addition to nuts and bolts, these types of screwdrivers can be used on pipe fittings.

 11. Bolster Screwdrivers

-A bolster driver is a cross between a conventional screwdriver and a regular hammer.
+A bolster driver crosses a conventional screwdriver and a regular hammer.

 Bolster screwdrivers are usually used to break hard materials such as stone, brick, and metal.
 Its handle and strong beveled edge blade cut easily.